Table of Contents

-If you’re on the hunt for a new business opportunity and are keen to explore the worlds of tourism and hospitality, you should definitely consider opening up a bed and breakfast.
+If you’re on the hunt for a new business opportunity and are keen to explore the worlds of tourism and hospitality, you should give serious consideration to starting a bed and breakfast.
 The Bed and Breakfast Association reckons the UK’s bed and breakfasts (B&Bs) generate some £2 billion a year in revenue, helping the B&B industry to overtake budget hotels in terms of income.

 So, why are B&Bs making more money when compared with established hotels?
 Simply put, customers prefer them.
 According to researchers at TripAdvisor, UK B&Bs are rated 8.8% higher for quality than hotels and bearing in mind that bed and breakfasts tend to provide a far more basic range of services, B&B owners stand to gain a far higher profit margin.
 After running costs, B&B owners say it’s fairly easy to make a profit margin of up to 60%.

 So, do you fancy trying your hand at running a bed and breakfast?
 It can be an incredibly rewarding career in which you get to meet all sorts of people and take pride in offering them a comfortable home away from home – and holidays they’ll never forget.

 But the industry can be a little bit tricky to crack at first.
 That’s why we’ve compiled this Rapid Guide to help walk you through all the basics of starting a bed and breakfast.

 - Setting up shop